 If some hackers are white hats, who draw attention to security problems, and others are black hats who invade websites to flaunt their power or stuff their pockets, LulzSec hackers seem to be gray hats, poking fun at online weaknesses by poking holes in them.
-Their website plays the theme music from the 1970s sitcom The Love Boat.
-(Don’t click the mute button — that just turns the volume up.)
+Their website plays the theme music from the 1970s sitcom The Love Boat, and the mute button turns the volume up.

 “Lulz” is a variation of LOL (laughing out loud).
 “Sec” is for security.

 The group is new but active.
 Since it first appeared early in May, it has hit sites for the upcoming TV show X Factor, databases at Fox and an ATM database in Britain.
 After PBS, it targeted Sony Pictures, Nintendo — even InfraGuard Atlanta, a nonprofit working with the FBI on cybersecurity.

 The Forbes interview said four individuals claimed responsibility for the PBS attack.
 “They were pretty good,” Daub admitted.
 “If you have an attitude of, oh, it’s just a bunch of kids, you’re just making yourself weaker because you’re underestimating their ability.”

 The incident began with a Twitter message from LulzSec on Sunday night, May 29.

 Then: “What’s wrong with @PBS, how come all of its servers are rooted?
 How come their database is seized?
 Why are passwords cracked? :(”